network-whu/slides/README.md

-# Computer Networks
+# Computer Networking

-Thank you for your selection to enroll my course!
+Thank you for taking my course!

-From this repository we release slides and corresponding resources for the course "Computer Network", offered by School of CS of Wuhan University.
+From this repository we release slides and corresponding resources for the course "Computer Networking", offered by School of CS, Wuhan University.

 **Please leve your comment, suggestion, question in the comment feedback or send me emails!**